 Fluorescent lights save electricity and are a good choice for energy conservation.
 However, they do contain a very small amount of mercury sealed within the glass tubing, making the lights toxic and banned from being put in the trash.

-At Your Door Service
+At Your Door Service Has Been Discontinued

 Use the County's Household Hazardous Waste (HHW) Program